 PSS I just found this video below of the demon walking in the town (among kids) – they’re throwing soybeans at him to get him to leave…

 This article was posted on Wednesday, February 3rd, 2010 at 1:34 pm and is filed under Countries & Cultures, Holidays Around the World, Japan, Japanese, Languages, Mama Lisa, Setsubun.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Setsubun is a Japanese Holiday Celebrating Springtime”